hulloanson/hullowheel-server/README.md

 and the following output:
 HulloWheel, a Android client + Linux server combination.
 See [Hacking](https://github.com/hulloanson/hullowheel-server#Hacking) for details

-## How to install?
+## Build and run
-This is super-beta.
+This is super-alpha.
 You will need to build it yourself for now.
 No binaries I'm sorry.
 ### Dependencies
 A list of libraries required:
 ```